|[ Main index | BBC micro software, hardware, ROMs, books, and much more information | Playing Planetoid||]|

 Acornsoft Planetoid: This game gets harder all the time, but at wave 32 one part of the game gets back to easy.
 Why wave 32?
 Well, think about 8 bit values...
 At this point a wrap-around occurs of shoot speed, bullets are nearly motionless (and so you can deduce that likely 8 gets added to the bullet speed each wave and that the start speed was about 8, or 7 gets added each wave and start speed was ca. 39, or, with an addition of 6 each wave start value was 64, etc. I will check my disassembly to see which it is, though from playing it doesn't feel at all as if shot speed gets doubled after wave 1 so likely it's the 2nd or 3rd; There is some variation in shot speed but mostly up-down (more on this will come in the tactics section).
 So when you get to wave 32 you've got a reprieve from the unmanageable speed at which aliens shoot at you at around wave 28-31 (it already gets quite hard from wave 25), but the movement of aliens still gets faster all the time and they don't care about colliding with you, thus killing you!
 Baiters at I would estimate around 800k points (very rough estimate as I tend to avoid them appearing/analysing them at the lower waves as mostly they just kill me ;), have a wrap-around in move-speed, and you can easily shoot them again...
 Although never really easy as they are so thin.
 In general hitting aliens is harder in Planetoid than in Guardian and Williams Defender.
 Mutants at 800k+ are almost unmanageable, because they are so fast... (landers too but these are manageable as they are not homing in on you).
 When will the speed of landers and mutants wrap around to near 0?
 I should examine my disassembly...

 Acornsoft Defender: There is an earlier version of Acornsoft's Planetoid called "Defender", which I was told long ago has some bugs.
-On youtube I saw a comment that if you end the wave with 10 men lifted, next wave you will end up with 256 men and no aliens.
+From a websearch I reached a video on youtube where I saw a comment that if you end the wave with 10 men lifted, then the next wave you will end up with 256 men and no aliens.
 This sounds fishy of course, as the number of men is likely stored in a byte so you would never get 256 of them.
 And when I tested to see if anything interesting happens: Nothing interesting happens, the next wave continues normally.
 So what are the actual bugs?
 I will try to play this early version more in July or August when I return from a long trip and then I suppose I will find the bugs...

 Other versions of Acornsoft Defender/Planetoid: There are a few modified versions which are not offical releases, such as "Modified Defender" and "Super Defender".
 I prefer Planetoid, I mentioned one issue above, I will try them again soon and give my more verbose verdict...